methusalah/OpenRTS/README.md

 Watch <a href="https://www.youtube.com/watch?v=XjYJWFQFIVE" target="_blank">the engine in action !</a>

 # How to set up ?
+Just clone the repository.
+After that you can run at commandline in rootdirectory "./gradlew run" (or "gradlew.bat run" on windows).
+If you want to use it in your favorite IDE, install gradle support there.
+For example in eclipse see here https://marketplace.eclipse.org/content/gradle-integration-eclipse-44 .
-Just clone the repository into Eclipse and run !
-The engine is set by defaut with a test dataset and some exemple maps you can load.
+The engine is set by default with a test dataset and some example maps you can load.

 - **F1** : Editor Mode
 - **F2** : Game Mode (static iso camera)